-In Distributed = {Application, [Time,]Nodes}, Application must be the name of the application (same as in the first argument).
+If Distributed = {Application, [Time,]Nodes}, the application will be distributed.
+The argument overrides the value for the application in the Kernel configuration parameter distributed.
+Application must be the name of the application (same as in the first argument).
 If a node crashes and Time has been specified, then the application controller will wait for Time milliseconds before attempting to restart the application on another node.
 If Time is not specified, it will default to 0 and the application will be restarted immediately.